Napam/meny/README.md

 # Meny

-Meny is a super light weight framework for creating CLI menus. (the gif is a bit outdated at the moment)
+Meny is a super light weight framework for creating CLI menus

 ![If you see this text, then the gif is broken](https://media.giphy.com/media/SKUrfvxzbXkQ80gdMM/giphy.gif)